tstockwell/TermSatNet/README.md

 exchange looks for cofactors throughout an e-graph, not just in a single expression.
 > Exchange is a kind of shortcut that makes proofs much shorter.

-> Using e-graphs to represent expressions makes it possible to efficiently find cofactors in the congruence closure of an expression.

 X includes an algorithm that guides the proof process, thus the proof process is automatic.

 ## [Proof Complexity in System X](https://github.com/tstockwell/TermSatNet/wiki/complexity)